Chipmunk Basic is an

 written using an external text editor.)

-a few more advanced extensions.
+The language also supports a few advanced extensions.

 Free for educational and personal use.

 Disclaimer: These versions of Chipmunk Basic are distributed in the

 hope that they might be useful, but WITHOUT ANY WARRANTY OF ANY KIND;